SpenceFrancois/peakportfolio.ai-open/README.md

 ### The problem this is designed to solve

-Modern portfolio construction relies on both quantitative optimization and qualitative investment judgment, which are often handled through separate tools and workflows.
+Modern portfolio construction draws on multiple forms of analysis and judgment, which are frequently executed through separate tools and workflows.

 PeakPortfolio explores a unified approach to expressing, constructing, and evaluating portfolios in one structured system.